 INTRODUCTION TO ORGANIC CHEMISTRY

 This semester course will provide useful background information in organic chemistry by covering topics not typically found in high school chemistry courses.
 The course will give insight into the importance of the chemistry of carbon compounds to our daily lives.
-Topics covered will include organic nomenclature, structural formulas, stereochemistry, bonding, reaction mechanisms, chemical transformations of functional groups, and instrumental isolation and detection techniques.
-Applications to the life sciences (chemistry of proteins, nucleic acids, medicines, and natural products), biochemical applications to medicine, industrial applications, and environmental applications will be explored.
+Topics covered will include organic nomenclature, structural formulas, stereochemistry, bonding, reaction mechanisms, and chemical transformations of functional groups.
 Completion of the course should make students more confident in their chemical background when entering college biology or chemistry courses.